tjunghans/react-list/README.md

 ## Properties

 - `items`: an array of items, where items can be an arbitrary object
-- `itemFilter`: a function that is called with each item and used to map the item to the properties of itemComponent
+- `itemFilter`: an optional function that is called with each item and used to map the item to the properties of itemComponent
-- `itemComponent`: a react class that is used to display an item
+- `itemComponent`: an optional react class that is used to display an item
+- `cssClass`: optional css class for the list

 ## License